AdvancedBiomeasurementsResearchGroup/SampleTrackeR/README.md

 #### sample_plate_layout

-This tab-delimited file describes the experiments, namely plate layout and STM added to each sample / sequencing library.
-Samples lacking STMs can be added using a *mock* STM (designated *e.g.*, stm0); the mock STM composition should also be present in the `stm_compositions` file (see below for details).
+This tab-delimited file describes the experimental setup, namely plate layout and STM added to each of the samples.
+Samples lacking STMs can be added using a *mock* STM (designated *e.g.* stm00); the mock STM composition should also be present in the `stm_compositions` file (see below for details).

 The following columns and matching names are required.